 Aguilar says female blue crabs migrate to lay eggs.
 The crab Cochran caught is a male.

-Researchers tagged the crabs because they are interested in studying the blue crab population.
+Researchers tagged the crabs because they are interested in studying the blue crap population.

 "We want to look at their migration movement and behavior and examine who is catching them, when and where," said Aguilar.